gshanemiller/reinvent/doc/kv_rpc_design.md

 There are only three kinds of server threads that could be charged with doing the work in the request:

 * the server RXQ lcore (dispatch thread in eRPC jargon) which got the request
-* the corresponding TXQ lcore (alterate dispatch thread) which is supposed to send the response
+* the corresponding TXQ lcore (alternate dispatch thread) which is supposed to send the response
 * generic worker threads

 [eRPC Section 3.2 Worker Threads](https://www.usenix.org/system/files/nsdi19-kalia.pdf) smartly describes the trade-offs: